fingerskier/manthra/README.md

 The world will accept the judgment you place upon yourself.

 An outsider is a catalyst:
-Essential an often burned up in process.
+Essential and often burned up in process.

 Have strong opinions, loosely held,
 If you want to influence your neighbor.

 More important thean learning the truth,
 Is to unlearn what is untrue.
   Antisthenes

 Before you say something negative about someone else Say something negative about yourself.

-Others are not against you,
-They are for themselves.

 What gets us in trouble is not what we know-
 It's what we know for sure that just ain't so.
   Mark Twain

 Democracy is the distribution of power.
 Tyranny is the concentration of power.

 English is what happens when Vikings learn Latin and use it to shout at Germans.
   Kevin McLeod

 There are 2 kinds of people on this world:
-Those who can extrapolate from limited data;
+Those who can extrapolate from limited data,

 If there's one thing I learned in the army:
 It's to be positive,
 especially when you don't know what you're talking about.
   Major General Waverly

-The mystery is not that God hated Esau;.
+The mystery is not that God hated Esau;
 But that God loved Jacob.

 Nobody owns life but anyone who holds a frying pan holds death.